Posts Tagged :

 Having both a capable tow vehicle and hitch set up will mean that you are much less likely to encounter towing problems on the road.
 Of course, it’s always important to plug in your trailer to the tow vehicle so your trailer’s lights and emergency brakes are communicating with the tow vehicle (and check the trailer lights before leaving).
 In addition, it’s imperative that safety chains be used whenever towing (see images).
 Getting the ball on your tow vehicle properly aligned with your trailer coupler takes some practice, but gets easier with experience.
 I taped a ribbon on the tow coupler so it hangs straight down – this lets me see the ball hit the ribbon, which indicates just an inch or so more and the tow coupler is right over the ball.
 The step of locking the coupler onto the ball is critical.
 After locking, I recommend pulling up on the travel trailer coupler a couple times to watch the tow vehicle rear end go up and down to make sure the ball is really securely locked into place in the coupler (none or barely any of the bottom of the ball should be visible if looking at it from the side).
 In addition, I recommend using a coupler lock, not only as a theft security device, but also to help prevent the coupler latch from popping open while driving.
 I also like to use a hitch lock to securely hold the hitch in place and prevent someone from walking off with it.

 The hardest thing about towing a small travel trailer isn’t the towing.
 I’ve found the biggest challenge is backing up the small travel trailer so that it goes where you want it to.
 In this regard, it’s always good to have a helper if available so they can stand outside the vehicle and direct you (either with walkie talkies, cell phones, or shouting).
 Our Scamp 13’ is very responsive when backing up and it takes practice getting comfortable to what type of wheel movements are required to control the trailer.
 One trick that really helps when backing up is to hold the steering wheel at the bottom and then turn it in the direction you want the trailer to travel.
 Don’t let the trailer go anywhere close to a 90 degree position with the tow vehicle when backing up as this can cause damage.
 It’s always better to take your time and straighten out as many times as you need to get your approach angle right.
 After a few trips, you will find backing up to be pretty easy.
-Note: I still use our trailer dolly in our garage because it’s just much easier to get the Scamp into the exact position I want in this tight space.
+Note: I no longer use our trailer dolly in our garage because I’m used to backing our Scamp into the exact position I want in tight spaces (and you will be too after some experience).

 In summary, I’m really glad we decided to purchase the Scamp 13’ even though we lacked towing experience and had concerns about the possible challenges of towing.
 Ultimately, towing a small travel trailer turns out not to be such a big deal.
 Towing your small travel trailer should be easy as long as you are prepared and get the proper tow vehicle and equipment (and follow checklists when leaving).
 If you do this, towing your small travel trailer will not be that much more difficult than driving your car.
 Initially, it may be stressful, but after towing for a trip or two you will be glad you made the purchase and likely will enjoy your trailer and all the experiences it will offer for many years to come.